BovReg/BovReg_eQTL/README.md

 ## Commands to run the pipeline:

-This analysis can run with a single script or by using modular scripts based on user preferences.
+Based on user preferences this analysis can run with a single script or by using modular scripts and they can choose and modify the [config file](https://github.com/BovReg/BovReg_eQTL/tree/main/conf) based on the available computational cluster.

 - **Single command approach:** To run the whole pipeline with single command.

-        nextflow run main.nf
+        nextflow run main.nf -c conf/env_local.config -profile docker

    - The alignment step can be skipped if the user has aligned bam files as input, which can be mentioned as boolean logic 'true' in [nextflow.config](https://github.com/BovReg/BovReg_eQTL/blob/main/nextflow.config).